darkrenaissance/darkfi/doc/src/architecture/blockchain.md

 ## Overview

-DarkFi's proof-of-stake blockchain is based on Streamlet, a simplified proof-of-stake consensus.
-The current implementation is highly primitive, for example there is currently no concept of a consensus token.
-The blockchain is at the devnet phase, meaning it is running on a local testnet among the DarkFi community.
+DarkFi's current blockchain is based on Streamlet, a very simple consensus system based on voting between the participating parties.
+The blockchain is currently in the devnet phase and has no concept of a consensus token.

-In the future, DarkFi plans to upgrade its consensus to a modified verion of Ouroboros.
+Darkfi is actively working to upgrade its consensus to Ouroboros Crupsinous, a privacy focused proof-of-stake algorithm.
 To accomodate this transition it has designed its data structures to be easy to upgrade.

 Below is a specification of how DarkFi's blockchain achieves consensus.